Alphanovel App

 Almost…

-“Hey there,” The man's voice sounded like warm honey dipped into a refreshing glass of milk, “You should be more careful.
-We wouldn't want you to get hurt, would we?”
+"Hey there," the man's voice sounded like warm honey dipped into a refreshing glass of milk.
+"You should be more careful.
+We wouldn't want you to get hurt, would we?"

 Miranda's cheeks didn't like to play it cool, even when she begged them.
 Neither did her jaw.
 The girl could feel the heat rising in her face long before she had time to register that she was blushing.
 Nodding quickly, Miranda snatched back her tray and moved on.
 She could feel his eyes on her as she shimmied around him and chased after her friends.
-It took all her courage to look back, to take in his suit so finely pressed, and his briefcase held tight in one hand.
+It took all her courage to look back, to bring in his suit so finely pressed and his briefcase held tight in one hand.
 He was here on business and practically radiated the words 'Out of range.'

 She almost called over her shoulder.
 Almost asked him what he was at the college for.